 Prescriptions will be available 72 hours after your request, excluding weekends and bank/local holidays.

 All requests for repeat prescriptions must be made in writing or by submitting the tear-off slip on your computerised prescription where you can tick whichever medication you require.
-Prescriptions can be posted if a stamped addressed envelope is enclosed.
-The Everett Pharmacy in the Locks Heath Centre provides a collection service.
-Please contact them directly for further information.
+The practice also offers online prescriptions via patient access, please speak to reception for further details.

-Click Here to download our repeat prescription request form (.doc)
+Click Here to download our repeat prescription request form (PDF, 45KB)

 Click here to order repeat prescriptions online